This week: Animal Characters for Comic ReliefEdited by: Lornda

 Feedback from my last newsletter: "GIF-er-ific" .
 Thanks for the comments!

-eyestar~ : "Brilliant and unique topic!
+eyestar~ghosting in and out : "Brilliant and unique topic!
 I like your community interaction items too!"

 Thanks, Mona!
 I had a fun time researching this one.